majbrit/_html_workshop/README.md

 # _html_workshop

-This is a html workshop.
+This is an html workshop.

 Learning goals:
 - GET or POST methode